-The True Costs of Owning a Home
+The True Cost of Owning a Home

-Utilities & HOA Fees
+Utilities and HOA Fees

-Some people live in communities with homeowner’s associations.
-Even though you have a mortgage paid in full, you will still be responsible for the associated homeowner’s association (HOA) fees, which can vary widely from market to market and even between neighborhoods.
+Some people live in communities with homeowners associations (HOAs).
+Even though you’ve paid off your mortgage, you will still be responsible for HOA fees, which can vary widely between neighborhoods.

-Ongoing Home Maintenance & Remodeling
+Ongoing Home Maintenance and Remodeling

 Ongoing home maintenance will still be one of the true costs of owning a home.
-Some experts recommend that homeowners plan on spending up to 1% of their home’s value on annual maintenance and repair costs — around $2,729 a year, using the average price of a new home sold in the U.S. 2010, according to stats from the Census Bureau.
+Some experts recommend that homeowners plan to spend up to 1 percent of their home’s value on annual maintenance and repair costs — around $2,729 a year using the average price of a new home sold in the U.S. in 2010 reported by the U.S. Census Bureau.

 According to HomeWyse.com, the average cost to paint a home in 2013 was $2.68 to $4.60 per square foot.
 A new roof can cost anywhere from $2,000 to $12,000 based on age, pitch, choice of materials and labor.
 Brand-new replacement HVAC systems can run from $5,000 to $10,000.
 And don’t forget to factor in the gardening or house cleaning services you enjoy, if applicable.